 Once I enter College, a friend encouraged me to dress nice because she loves how clothes look on my body type.
 That’s where it starts and I never turn back.
 I’ve been sporting things that I wouldn’t normally wear and I feel great.

 These days, I’ve been looking for inspiration and Chictopia certainly helps me a lot.
 When I go shopping these days, I know what to look for and I know how to mix and match things easily.
 I try to break out of my comfort zone and sport something new into my outfit once in awhile.Traveling helps me on finding my personal style and I love to wear things that people won’t find here in Montreal.

 I realized lately that people tend to stick to a certain style and they are often afraid of getting out of their comfort zone.
 I try to break out of my comfort zone so that my style improve constantly.
-So far so good.posted over 4 years ago
+So far so good.posted about 5 years ago

 Was always more conservative about how I dressed as a kid, mostly because I was more concerned with school than art or anything, even though I loved art stuff.

 Art, aesthetics, and design opportunities grew in college, and as I started working out how to create cohesive images outside of myself, I started thinking about how I could start applying that to my own self.